Start planning your trip

 Bus: Kabukicho, Shinjuku-go-chome, Shinjuku Station East Exit bus stop

-Book your performance here
+Book your performances and experiences here

 Official website